 Today, Medicare’s Annual Election Period, or AEP, goes from October 15th to December 7th each year.
 During this time period, those who are enrolled in Medicare are allowed to make changes to their plans – which include switching from Medicare Advantage to Original Medicare, or making a move from one Medicare Advantage plan to another.

 The new rules will revise the Medicare Advantage program in several areas, including the re-introduction of a “new” open enrollment period (or OEP).
-This means in 2019, the enrollment period will run from January 1st to March 31st, and during this time period, Medicare Advantage enrollees will be allowed to dis-enroll from their current plan and move to a different Medicare Advantage plan.
+This means beginning in 2019, the enrollment period will run from January 1st to March 31st, and during this time period, Medicare Advantage enrollees will be allowed to dis-enroll from their current plan and move to a different Medicare Advantage plan.
 Or, they can move back over to Original Medicare (Medicare Part A and B) essentially dropping their MAPD plan.

 The OEP is not an extension of the AEP, which will still occur between October 15th and December 7th each year.
 Additionally, the OEP does not provide the same flexibility as the AEP where you can make any changes you want.